themarshallproject/arpa20220125/README.md

 ```

-Our toolchain for building and deploying graphics, custom posts, and post headers.
+Our toolchain for building and deploying graphics, custom posts, post headers, and clean data.

 View some [examples of common graphics](/examples/), or check out TMP's
 [Visual Style Guide](https://docs.google.com/document/d/1h0O0xyToUZZyrG_sJtf23Z1ej6ZoSjlcx8g0EzNP9Lk/edit) for some guidelines on how to design charts.

+Processing data?
+See [analysis/README.md](analysis/README.md) to learn about any custom data processing this project may handle.

 <!-- Auto-generated table of contents! -->
 <!-- This section will update itself if you make changes to the headers. -->